 The Jewish Press asked me to write an article about how Acupuncture and Chinese Medicine can impact women's health.
 This project has turned into Three articles.
-The 1st installment was published in late August.
-The next one is due (no pun intended) in November.

 Chinese Medicine has many uses in the world of women’s health.
 From menarache, the first period, through menopause, acupuncture and oriental medicine is known to help regulate every process.
 So when friends, family and patients ask if I can help with issues they are having from A-Z I can say with confidence, “Yes, there’s a point for that”.

 What is acupuncture and how does it impact women’s health?

 Acupuncture is one method of Oriental healing that consists of inserting hair-thin needles into the skin on areas called acu-points.
 Acu-points are located on channels or meridians which eventually, internally connect to organs.
 Traditional Chinese physiology differs from Western Medical physiology in that the organs hold holistic and multi-faceted roles.
 For example, the liver in western medicine is the blood filter, drug metabolizer and bile producer.
 In Oriental medicine, among many functions, liver does have the job of storing the blood at nighttime, directing and circulating the blood throughout the body: including descending the blood during menstruation, and nourishing the tendons and sinews in around the joints.
 But the liver is also given psycho - emotional properties being that it is responsible for responding to stress calmly and reaching toward creative goals.
 Hence a disharmony in the liver looks very different in the western medical model, than the Oriental medical model.

 The acu-points located on the “liver” channel are used to correct imbalances which are impacted by any incorrect function of the liver.